KeepEyeOnBall-Jose/hydracamv2/README.md

 3. Once connected, the master device sends commands for camera actions (e.g., taking a photo or recording a video) during a capture session.
 4. **Captured Media Management**:
-   - Captured media is transferred from slave devices to the master, organized into a session, and saved to local storage.
+   - Captured media is stored locally on each device (slave or master), into a session, and automatically uploaded.
-   - Photos and videos received by the master device are saved in session-specific directories.
+   - Photos and videos are saved in session-specific directories.
    - Additionally, photos are saved in the `HydraCam` album for easy local access.
-   - The media is then organized and uploaded to the external API at the end of the session.
+   - The media can also be manually uploaded from the uploader menu.
-5. At the end of the session, the master device uploads the media files to an external API.
+5. At the end of the session, the master notifies server and slaves that session has ended.

 ## Project Structure

 lib/
-├── main.dart                       # Main entry point of the application.
 ├── master/
 │   ├── master_announcer.dart       # Broadcasts the master device's presence.
 │   └── master_server.dart          # WebSocket server to communicate with slaves.